Hello from Catherine (story – so far)

 Doctor & Dilators

 During my annual Gyn exam last spring (I have been able to have exams over the years – awkward, painful, but manageable), I talked with my doctor about this issue.
-He relayed to me – in hushed tones – about dilators.
+He relayed to me – in hushed tones – about trying dilators for painful intercourse.
 He told me that if I used these for two weeks —- we would be “all set”!
 Wow.
 Really?, I remember thinking.
 We ordered a set, and I received them – only days before our first anniversary.
 (As it happened, this recommendation coincided with one thing Michael and I had happened to catch on the cable program Strange Sex earlier that year.
 There was a young woman there who shared a story similar to ours.
-She and her partner used dilators and therapists to solve their problems.)
+She and her partner used dilators for painful intercourse and therapists to solve their problems.)
 With all of this in mind, the doctor’s prescription seemed to make good sense.

 To be perfectly honest, just looking at the four dilators made me a little nervous.
 How would I EVER insert one of these devices in me when I could not make sense of a tampon?
 Still — I knew that I somehow had to “conquer” this — for my husband, for our marriage, for our future.
 I took a sip (or two or three!) of wine, located a mirror — just to study myself.
 Taking a deep breath and a lot of lubricant, I managed to ease this first dilator inside of me.